 The driver might map the pixels that correspond to a miptree level/slice on a surface (or a buffer) for different purposes.
-Sometimes the mapping is done for reading, either because the user performed an operation that reads the pixels from a level/slice, for example by asking the pixels back with a Get function, or by performing a copy from the texture (reading from the source to copy at destination) or an operation that involves reading pixels was performed on the driver like when some conversion (eg a compression or decompression) took place.
-Sometimes, it is done because a miptree slice from a level needs to be modified for example to update the pixel values of an image or of a subregion of an image or when a miptree slice is the destination of a copy or conversion operation.
+Sometimes the mapping is done for reading: for example when the user requests the pixels back using a Get function, or when he wants to copy a region from the texture (pixels need to be read from source before they are copied to the destination), or when the driver performs an operation that involves reading pixels e.g. a compression or decompression.
+Some other times the mapping is done for writing, for example when a miptree slice from a level needs to be updated or modified because the corresponding image or a subregion of that image was the destination of a copy or conversion operation.

 So far, on Gen7: